2024 Melbourne synagogue attack: Adass Israel Synagogue

+Elsewhere in Australia

+The 2024 arson attack at Adass Israel Synagogue took place in a period where the Australian Government's National Terrorism Threat Level was at probable after being raised in August 2024, indicating that there is a greater than 50% chance of a terrorist attack or attack planning taking place in Australia's near future.
+The threat level had previously been at probable level since shortly after November 2015's Paris terror attacks until 2022 when it was lowered to possible.

-Following the Israel–Gaza war succeeding October 2023, vandalism and intimidation directed at synagogues occurred at various locations in Australia.
-In an incident occurring on 8 October 2023, in New South Wales, two individuals walked past a synagogue and shouted “Allahu Akbar”, before saying that they would “blow up the synagogue”.
+Following the Gaza war succeeding the October 7 attacks, vandalism and intimidation directed at synagogues occurred at various locations in Australia.

+In an incident occurring on 8 October 2023, in New South Wales (a neighbouring state to the North of Victoria), two individuals walked past a synagogue and shouted “Allahu Akbar”, before saying that they would “blow up the synagogue”.
 On 11 October 2023, in Melbourne, a synagogue received a bomb threat.
 On 23 November 2023, in Western Australia, an individual threw two glasses of red paint at a synagogue.
 In December 2023, hoax bomb threats were made to several synagogues across Australia.
 On 26 November 2024, a Chabad synagogue in St Kilda, Melbourne was vandalised with pro-Palestinian and antisemitic graffiti.

-The targeted synagogue in the December 2024 attack was the Orthodox Adass Israel Synagogue of Melbourne, located in Ripponlea, Victoria.
-It was built in 1965, designed by Ernest Fooks, and opened on 19 September 1965.
-It is part of the Adass Israel Congregation, a Jewish group in Melbourne that traces its origins to a split in the Elwood Talmud Torah Hebrew Congregation in 1939/1940.
-Some of its early members were boys and men who had been sent to Australia by the British on the infamous Dunera in 1941.
-The Synagogue was previously vandalised in 1989, and it was severely damaged in an arson attack on 1 January 1995.
-According to Philip Zajac, President of the Jewish Community Council of Victoria, the Adass Israel congregation is apolitical with regards to the State of Israel.
-The terrorist attack took place in a period where the Australian Government's National Terrorism Threat Level was at probable after being raised in August 2024, indicating that there is a greater than 50% chance of a terrorist attack or attack planning taking place in Australia's near future.
-The threat level had previously been at probable level since shortly after November 2015's Paris terror attacks until 2022 when it was lowered to possible.

 Attack

 In the early hours of 6 December 2024, two masked men entered the Adass Israel Synagogue of Melbourne in Ripponlea.
 The men began pouring an accelerant on the floor and spreading it throughout the interior of the building with a broom when they were disturbed by a congregant who was attending the synagogue.
 The two perpetrators set the accelerant alight just before 4:10 am and fled the scene in a stolen Volkswagen Golf.
 The fire spread quickly causing extensive damage to the inside of the synagogue and collapsing part of the roof.
-One member of the synagogue sustained minor injuries to his hands in the fire.
+Two members of the synagogue were inside at the time.
+One member who left the synagogue to call police sustained minor injuries to his hands after returning to the synagogue.

-Dozens of emergency service crews, including 65 firefighters, were called to Synagogue shortly after the blaze first started.
+Dozens of emergency service crews, including 65 firefighters, were called to the synagogue shortly after the blaze first started.
 Firefighters spent more than an hour containing the blaze.
 A crime scene was established after the fire had been put out and members of the synagogue where allowed to enter in the afternoon of 6 December 2024 to retrieve the Torah scrolls, holy books, tallits, tefillin, other artefacts and some personal items.
+Police estimate the fire caused damage in excess of A$20 million.